The Athenaeum (British magazine)

 The Athenæum was a British literary magazine published in London, England, from 1828 to 1921.
+It absorbed The Literary Chronicle and Weekly Review (1819–1828) and was published as The Athenæum and Literary Chronicle for the first few volumes.
+In 1921 it merged with The Nation to form The Nation and the Athenaeum.

 Foundation

 Initiated in 1828 by James Silk Buckingham, it was sold within a few weeks to Frederick Maurice and John Sterling, who failed to make it profitable.
 In 1829, Charles Wentworth Dilke became part proprietor and editor; he greatly extended the influence of the magazine.
 In 1846, he resigned the editorship and assumed that of the Daily News of London, but contributed a series of notable articles to the Athenaeum.
 The poet and critic Thomas Kibble Hervey succeeded Dilke as editor and served from 1846 until his resignation due to ill health in 1853.
 Historian and traveller William Hepworth Dixon succeeded Hervey in 1853, and remained editor until 1869.

 Contributors

 George Darley was a staff critic during the early years, and Gerald Massey contributed many literary reviews – mainly on poetry – during the period 1858 to 1868.
 George Henry Caunter was one of the principal early contributors, writing reviews of French-language books.
 His brother John Hobart Caunter also contributed reviews.
-H F Chorley covered musical topics from 1830 until 1868, starting well before the general emergence of regular journalistic music criticism in the mid 1840s.
+H. F. Chorley covered musical topics from 1830 until 1868, starting well before the general emergence of regular journalistic music criticism in the mid 1840s.
 Theodore Watts-Dunton contributed regularly as the principal critic of poetry from 1875 until 1898.
 Frederic George Stephens was art editor from 1860 until 1901, when he was replaced by Roger Fry because of his unfashionable disapproval of Impressionism; Stephens continued to contribute book reviews and obituaries until 1904.
 Arthur Symons joined the staff in 1891.